 Or a humongous one that you could do outside!

 Easy Tangram Puzzles

 Well done making your own tangram puzzle!

-It is thought by mathematicians that there are over ten thousand different combinations of the tangram shapes - but no one has ever tried to work out what they all are!
+It is thought by mathematicians that there are over 10,000 different combinations of the tangram shapes.
+But no one has ever tried to work out what they all are.

 Tangram puzzles can be simple shapes such as squares and rectangles or more complicated silhouettes of people, animals and objects.

-Here's a few simple ones to get you started...
+Here are a few simple ones to get you started.

 * after the last video you will find a fun quiz to check how much you've learned and some great resources if you want to explore the wonderful world of tangram further.

 If you found those quite easy to do, here are some more challenging tangram puzzles for you to solve!